 For men, this can be watches, sunglasses, flip flops, or boat shoes.
 For women, this can be bags, jewelry, sunglasses, and shoes.
 Changing from flip flops to heels or adding a dressy watch can completely transform an outfit but takes up very little real estate in your bag.
 Packing the right accessories can make or break a vacation with multiple stops.

-No matter what your destinations or how long you are spending on vacation, by packing smart, you can have everything you need and avoid carting around that burdensome piece of luggage.
+No matter what your destinations or how long you are spending on vacation, by packing smart, I've found some great deals on all sorts of accessories at Jeff's General Store that can help you out and easy to pack so you can avoid carting around that burdensome piece of luggage.